 A reflection by Helen Dunn for the tenth Sunday after Pentecost

 This summer I’ve been working on a talk show of sorts with a friend of mine, Miranda.
-She’s a priest, she’s Black, she’s from Jamaica and she’s been working in the Anglican Church of Canada for the past four years.
+She’s a priest, she’s from Jamaica and she’s been working in the Anglican Church of Canada for the past four years.
 She invited me to join her for this series where we would share about our lives and see where our stories intersect, and we’ve decided to do our best not to shy away from personal topics like issues of race or racism as they came up in our conversation.
 (As one example, last week we talked about the tension between tourism in Jamaica and Jamaican nationals’ own access to land).

 I was really keen to join this conversation with Miranda, so we began to plan.
 She asked me what time we might host it on Facebook Live.
 You know, you sort of have some audiences in mind, who from your networks might watch this, and I thought maybe a couple of evening slots, maybe a lunch hour.
 And Miranda says, “7 am Saturday mornings.”